|

 EXOSOLAR provides an excellent

-interactive, Flash-powered star map that displays graphical and textual
+interactive, Flash-powered star map that

-information about nearby stars and their accompanying planets.
+nearby stars and their accompanying planets.

 |